sue-zadeh/music-band/README.md

 # music-band https://sue-raisianzadeh.github.io/music-band/

 This is my first project on the online course “full stack web developer” in 2019.
+I edited it in2021.

 This project is written in HTML5 & CSS3 using visual studio software and is currently hosted on GitHub pages. as well I used photoshop to prepare pictures and 1 animated pics on the top of "Photos" page.